When

 difficult is it to put your kit together?

-Assembling the chassis and painting the body is straight-forward.
+Assembling the chassis and painting the body is

 Have us powder-coat the chassis and bond the body.
-It will

 save you a lot of time, and it isn't very expensive.

-Rebuilding the rear suspension is
+the rear

 fairly complicated.
-If you don't have Jaguar experience, expect
+If you don't have Jaguar experience,

 the first one to be "a learning experience".
 Once you get